jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/IntroducingObjects/task8.md

 Before proceeding with this task, please first finish the `Ownership` module, as we will need some concepts taught there.

-First of all, instead of completely rewriting the `StaticScene` class, we will just add a new class --- `DynamicScene`, where we will implement the new dynamic functionality.
+First of all, instead of completely rewriting the `GameplayStaticScene` class, we will just add a new class --- `GameplayDynamicScene`, where we will implement the new dynamic functionality.

 [//]: # (Then switching between the two `Scene` implementations will be quite easy --- )
 [//]: # (TODO: describe the actual scene-switching logic once it will be settled.)

-Please have a look at the declaration of the `DynamicScene` class (file `dynscene.hpp`), and its definition (file `dynscene.cpp`).
+Please have a look at the declaration of the `GameplayDynamicScene` class (file `dynscene.hpp`), and its definition (file `dynscene.cpp`).
 You can find the brief description of its methods in the documentation comments.

-The `DynamicScene` class has a field `objects` of `GameObjectList` class.
+The `GameplayDynamicScene` class has a field `objects` of `GameObjectList` class.
 This is the main class we are going to work with in this task — it will implement the doubly linked list (its declaration and definition can be found in the files `gobjectlist.hpp` and `gobjectlist.cpp` respectively).